 Here's what you might need to address.
 Which one (or which ones) apply to you?
 Strategize accordingly!

-1) A vitamin A deficiency.
+1) Low vitamin A status.

 Sadly, most corrective recommendations involve plants that contain beta carotene, which is not technically vitamin A; it's a precursor to vitamin A. The problem with that?
 Most people can't efficiently convert beta carotene to vitamin A – so it's essentially useless in tackling this problem.